 Our emphasis on problem solving and laboratory work allows you to develop a confidence that can extend well beyond your studies, allowing you to tackle new and unfamiliar challenges.
 This aspect of our teaching has proved to be popular with many employers and we have an outstanding record for graduate employment.

-In the most recent Research Excellence Framework (REF) 2014, 88% of our submissions were rated as 'world-leading' or 'internationally excellent'.
-We were placed in the top 10 in the UK for research intensity according to the Times Higher Education (THE).
+In the most recent Research Excellence Framework (REF) 2022, 100% of our submissions were rated as 'world-leading' or 'internationally excellent'.
+This sees an increase in its overall GPA to 3.24 from the previous REF in 2014.

 We currently have over 20 research groups and attract funding from sponsors including Horizon2020, the Wellcome Trust, Cancer Research UK, the Gates Foundation and UK research councils.
 We also have joint projects with a wide range of companies, research institutes, other universities and the NHS.